mpkondrashin/tmdetect/README.md

 To manage indicators open managment console and go to Threat Intel -> User-Defined Suspicious Objects.

 Three utilities are offered:
-1. acentral - filter indicators in Apex Central
+1. convert - convert one format CSV file with indicators to the one that is supported by Apex Central to import.
+This utility does not filter anything.
 2. filter - filter special format CSV file with indicators and save to another CSV file to be imported to Apex Central
-3. convert - convert special format CSV file with indicators to another CSV file to be imported to Apex Central
+3. acentral - filter indicators alredy stored in Apex Central

 ## ACentral
 Filter indicators in Apex Central using Virus Total.